 As the Lententide slowly stretches forth, Winter’s grip begins to tighten.
-Come the new moon of Hréþmónaþ the folk bid Hréþe, the swift storm goddess, to spare the fields of farmers and fishermen upon river and sea.
+Come the full moon of Hréþmónaþ the folk bid Hréþe, the swift storm goddess, to spare the fields of farmers and fishermen upon river and sea.

 Éastermónaþ is holy to Éastre, goddess of dawn and spring.
 The first of the three great fire festivals is held at this time.

 Þrimilce is the month of three-milkings.
 The second great fire festival is held with worship given to Bældæg, god of day and fire.
 The May Queen is crowned and so begins the summer.

 At Midsummer, bonfires are set alight by water-wells and burning sunwheels are sent rolling down hills that Þunor, god of thunder, will drive away disease-bearing dragons and increase the fruitfulness of the field.
 ‘Tis the third of the great fire festivals.

 Come Hláftíd (Loaf-Tide), Béowa, the god of barley, and his bride, Béole “the little bee”, are given worship.
 The “first fruits of the harvest”, bread and beer brewed of barley and honey, are offered to them, that they might beward the speedsome harvest.

 At Háligmónaþ, Neorþe’s wain wends its way through the land, bringing an end to the season of war.
 Weapons are put away as the harvest is brought home (Hærfest Hám).